ShaunReass2/EventTrackerProject/README.md

 |        |                   |                   |                             |
 | DELETE | `/api/motorcycle/ |                   |  Single motorcycle deleted  |
 |        |       {id}`       |                   |                             |

+### Challenges

+The main challenge in this portion of the project was not being familiar with some of the technologies used, mainly Postman.
+After familiarizing myself with it, the testing process became much simpler.
+Additionally, while using the repositories can save a lot of time and typing, it is not something which happens automatically.
+"Connecting the dots" took some time and thought to get right.

+###  Lessons Learned

+When I first started planning this project and designing the database schema, my initial thought was to include multiple tables.
+Ultimately, based on guidance from instructors, I chose a single table database was best for the amount of time allotted.
+This saved a lot of time during this portion of the project, and as the application progresses in subsequent weekend portions, I have no doubt it will become even more apparent a single table database was a good choice, while still allowing for a rich application.